CHKRvrtnAI/Qlon/README.md

 nodes[process="SCM"] select(id, mode)
 → Filters nodes with process = "SCM" and returns the id and mode of each.

-qlon
-Copia
-Modifica
-nodes[process="SCM"]->mode select(.)
-→ Traverses into the mode field and selects its raw value.

 🚀 Quickstart
 Clone this repo or download the ZIP